COGS108/Overview/COGS108-Syllabus.md

 1. If you have people in the class you know you want to work with, chat with one another and if you're all on board, form a group.
 2. There will be time to find groups in discussion section during week 1 & 2.
 3. If you don't know people in the class or don't have people you want to work with, no problem.
-Seek them out on Campuswire!
+Seek them out on EdStem!

 You will submit who your group is via Google Form by the Wednesday of week 3 (see Course Schedule).
 One form will be submitted per group.